 Radiotherapy and cancer

-This page tells you about how radiotherapy is used to treat cancer.
+Find out about how radiotherapy is used to treat cancer.
 There is information about

-The length of your course of treatment depends on where in your body you need treatment and the size and type of the cancer.
+The length of your course of treatment depends on the size and type of the cancer and where it is in your body.
 Curative radiotherapy may be combined with other treatments, such as surgery, chemotherapy, hormonal therapy or biological therapy.

 Radiotherapy after surgery is given to kill off any remaining cancer cells after the operation.
 It aims to lower the risk of the cancer coming back.
 It is often used in breast cancer, rectal cancer, and cancers of the head and neck area.
 It is called adjuvant treatment or postoperative radiotherapy.

-Rated 5 out of 5 based on 8 votes
+Rated 4 out of 5 based on 16 votes

 Question about cancer?
 Contact our information nurse team